OpyrusDevOp/Harmonia/README.md

 A modern, cross-platform music player built with Electron, React, and TypeScript.
 Harmonia lets you scan, organize, and play your local music library with a beautiful, responsive interface.

+I wanted a good looking player on Linux so there we go (Rhythm was good but mehh)
 ## Features

 - 🎵 **Scan and manage your local music library**